deepanshs/mrinversion/docs/getting_started.rst

 Here, the anisotropic dimension is sampled at 625 Hz for 32 points with an offset of -10 kHz.

-Similarly, we can create the CSDM dimensions needed for the `x`-`y` inversion grid as shown below:
+Similarly, we can create the CSDM dimensions needed for the *x-y* inversion grid as shown below:

 .. plot::